sneakycrow/website/_posts/2023-03-17-counting-pogs-in-rust.md

 only acting as a receiver (not sending messages), you don't need to create any authentication tokens/configurations.

-For this part, we'll just create an asynchronous function that we can call to connect to the twitch chat and starting receiving a function.
+For this part, we'll just create an asynchronous function that we can call to connect to the twitch chat and starting receiving message logs.
 You basically just need the example in the [README][twitch-irc], but we're going to add a [tracing][tracing] library for logging each message to.
 Each of these messages, using the [tracing_appender][tracing_appender] so that each log can get appended to a rolling hourly log file.